 The OpenGL ES Reference Pages

-The reference pages (aka man pages) for OpenGL ES 3.0 include complete descriptions of all OpenGL ES commands contained in the OpenGL ES 3.0 Specification.
+The reference pages for OpenGL ES 3.0 include complete descriptions of all OpenGL ES commands and functions contained in the OpenGL ES 3.0 API and Shading Language Specifications.

 The OpenGL ES 2.0 reference pages include descriptions of all OpenGL ES commands contained in the OpenGL ES 2.0 Specification.